Ancient tattooing topic of Nov. 12 lecture

 At the bottom of Warm Mineral Springs, for instance, divers have found 17,000-year-old human remains.
 Add that saber tooth tigers, giant sloths and perhaps camels once lived and died in and around the spring, and it is a deep dive experts love to take.

-And urban legends suggest that Warm Mineral Springs is the “Fountain of Youth” energy drink that Juan Ponce de Leon had sought while exploring Florida.
-There is no evidence, however, that he knew of such a place.

 Little Salt Spring, on the other hand, is about 11,000 years old, a “gateway to the past,” said Steven Koski, archaeologist for Sarasota County.
 The public cannot visit Little Salt Spring without special permission, no one bathes in it and there are no tours.
 It sits, secluded and unnoticed, on 112 heavily wooded acres just south of Price Boulevard.
-Early locals considered the spring a place to fish, hunt and bury their dead, experts believe.
 Owned and administered by the University of Miami, explorations ended in 2013 as funding ran out.

 The Warm Mineral Springs-Little Salt Spring Archaeological Society in 2020 celebrates its 30-year anniversary.
 Events and a speaker’s list is pending, said Kathy Gerace, vice president of the Society’s board of directors.
 Guest lecturers are mostly grounded in archaeology, she added, but “sometimes are more historical … of general interest to (people) attending our lectures.”